kitnil/awesome/README.md

 ## PHP

+- [domainmod](https://github.com/domainmod/domainmod) - DomainMOD is an open source application written in PHP & MySQL used to manage your domains and other internet assets in a central location.
+DomainMOD also includes a Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
+- [firefly-iii](https://github.com/firefly-iii/firefly-iii) - Firefly III: a personal finances manager
 - [plugin-php](https://github.com/prettier/plugin-php) - Prettier PHP Plugin
 - [pndp](https://github.com/svanderburg/pndp) - PNDP: An internal DSL for Nix in PHP
 - [filegator](https://github.com/filegator/filegator) - Powerful Multi-User File Manager